ludwick/pebble-kexp-now-playing/README.md

 ## Limitations

-This version uses a hidden HTTP request the main KEXP player uses to update its playlist and extracts the Artist, Track and Album information from that.
-This may break at any time and is an egregious hack.
+This version uses the [official API](http://cache.kexp.org/cache/docs) however it is very basic in that it uses only the "latest" play request and just shows dashes if some field is missing.
+The egregious hack has been removed.
+It now also puts the text in a scroll layer nad in theory will allow seeing all text.

 Stuff that is busted:

-* Most HTML entities don't work.
+* Most HTML entities probably don't work.
-* Unicode support is pretty busted.
+* Unicode support is pretty busted (unless magically the JSON gotten via the API copied into char[] and displayed "just works" which I highly doubt).
-* No scrolling of long strings.
-* KEXP feed data sometimes has malformed UTF-8 in the encoded JSON.
-So it looks ugly on the watch too.
 * Air breaks are not handled very well, depending on when the app was started and when you try to refresh.